 Who is a Manager?

 A manager is a person who is responsible for leading and directing a group of people or an organization.
-They set goals and objectives, develop and implement strategies, and decisions that impact the performance and success of the group or organization.
+They set goals and objectives, develop and implement strategies, and make decisions that impact the performance and success of the group or organization.

 Managers may also be responsible for hiring, training, and evaluating staff and managing budgets and resources.
 The specific responsibilities of a manager can vary depending on the type of organization and the level of management.